The Ultimate Guide on How to Open a Gym or Studio

 Create your membership and service pricing models in order to forecast your sales over the next five years.

 Take into consideration you should have a ramp up period and include seasonality.
-Sales are stronger in some months (like January) and slower in others (such as summer).
+Depending on where your gym or studio is located, sales can be stronger in some months (like January) and slower in others (like July and August).

-An outline of potential marketing strategies should be in place for acquiring leads as well as sales processes for turning those prospects into customers.
+Create an outline of potential marketing strategies for acquiring leads as well as sales processes for turning those leads into customers.

-Check out our blog, 9 Strategies for Marketing a Gym for some marketing tactics to use.
+Check out our blog, 9 Strategies for Marketing a Gym for ideas of marketing tactics you can use.

 Start-Up Task #2d: Outline Product and Service Offerings

-Determining your mix of revenue and non-revenue products and services you’ll offer is a critical component of defining your business.
+Determining the mix of revenue and non-revenue products and services you’ll offer is a critical component of defining your business.

 In addition, detail the type of service environment you want to create for your customers.